 Examples of Alternative Investments

 - Real estate and all of its many derivations, including directly owned property, real estate limited partnerships, real estate development corporations, and REITs

 - Master limited partnerships, which can own and operate everything from oil pipelines to theme parks

 - Tax lien certificates

 - Stock or membership units in a privately held business

-- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, sugar, frozen concentrated orange juice, oats, live cattle, copper, lead, zinc, tin, aluminum, nickel, and cobalt
+- Commodities, including precious metals such as gold, silver, platinum, and palladium, as well as crude oil, natural gas, ethanol, corn, soybeans, wheat, cocoa, coffee, sugar, and many other items.

 - Mineral rights